Joe Henderson: Early career

 Henderson spent two years (1960–62) in the U.S. Army: first in Fort Benning, where he competed in an Army talent show and won first place, then in Fort Belvoir, where he was chosen for a world tour, with a show to entertain soldiers.
 While in Paris, he met Kenny Drew and Kenny Clarke.
 Then he was sent to Maryland to conclude his enlistment.
 In 1962, he was finally discharged and promptly moved to New York.
 He first met trumpeter Kenny Dorham, who provided invaluable guidance, at saxophonist Junior Cook's place.
 That evening, they went to hear Dexter Gordon at Birdland.
 Henderson was asked by Gordon to play something with his rhythm section and happily accepted.

-Although Henderson's earliest recordings were marked by a strong hard-bop influence, his playing encompassed not only the bebop tradition, but R&B, Latin and avant-garde as well.
-He soon joined Horace Silver's band, and provided a seminal solo on the jukebox hit "Song for My Father".
+Although Henderson's earliest recordings were marked by a strong hard-bop influence, his playing encompassed not only the bebop tradition, but R&B, Latin, and avant-garde as well.
+He soon joined Horace Silver's band and provided a seminal solo on the jukebox hit "Song for My Father".
 After leaving Silver's band in 1966, Henderson resumed freelancing and also co-led a big band with Dorham.
-His arrangements for the band went unrecorded until the release of Joe Henderson Big Band (Verve) in 1996.
+His arrangements for the band went unrecorded until the release of Big Band (Verve) in 1997.

 Blue Note recordings

+The Roy Haynes Quintet at radio KJAZ Festival, Davies Symphony Hall, San Francisco, 1981.
+From left: Miroslav Vitouš, Henderson, Gary Burton, Roy Haynes, Chick Corea.

 From 1963 to 1968, Henderson appeared on nearly 30 albums for Blue Note, including five released under his name.
 The recordings ranged from relatively conservative hard-bop sessions (Page One, 1963) to more explorative sessions (Inner Urge and Mode for Joe, 1966).
-He played a prominent role in many landmark albums under other leaders for the label, including most of Horace Silver's Song for My Father and The Cape Verdean Blues, Grant Green's Idle Moments, Herbie Hancock's The Prisoner, Lee Morgan's The Sidewinder, and "out" albums with pianist Andrew Hill (Black Fire, 1963 and Point of Departure, 1964) and drummer Pete La Roca (Basra, 1965).
+He played a prominent role in many landmark albums under other leaders for the label, including most of Horace Silver's and The Cape Verdean Blues, Grant Green's Idle Moments, Herbie Hancock's The Prisoner, Lee Morgan's The Sidewinder, and "out" albums with pianist Andrew Hill (Black Fire, 1963 and Point of Departure, 1964) and drummer Pete La Roca (Basra, 1965).

 In 1967, there was a brief association with Miles Davis's quintet featuring Herbie Hancock, Wayne Shorter, Ron Carter and Tony Williams, although the band was never recorded.
 Henderson's adaptability and eclecticism would become even more apparent in the years to follow.